You are here

 Marquis Who’s Who in the World, 2017, 2018

 Dr. Phillips graduated with honors from Dartmouth College and Dartmouth Medical School.
 She completed her psychiatry residency at McLean Hospital/Harvard Medical School.
-She subsequently joined the faculty of the Alpert Medical School of Brown University, where she has been Professor of Psychiatry and Human Behavior since 2003.
+She subsequently joined the faculty of the Alpert Medical School of Brown University, where she was Professor of Psychiatry and Human Behavior and is currently Adjunct Professor.